-Pictured below are how some of hockey’s top public analysts illustrate Nathan MacKinnon (clockwise from top left): The Athletic via Dom Luszczyszyn; JFresh; Andy & Rono; HockeyViz; and Evolving Wild.
-As the PPS system increases its visibility and gains a public following, this is the elite company that Adjusted Hockey seeks to join for instant analysis on NHL players.
+Pictured below are how some of hockey’s top public analysts illustrated Nathan MacKinnon in Summer 2022 (clockwise from top left): The Athletic via Dom Luszczyszyn; JFresh; Andy & Rono; HockeyViz; and Evolving Wild.
+As the PPS system gains further visibility, this is the elite company that Adjusted Hockey seeks to join for instant analysis on NHL players.

 - The cards are not limited to those players in the analytics age of 2006-07 to the present.
-Since the PPS cards do not use advanced data points, every NHL player in history — from Maurice Richard to Sidney Crosby — can be profiled.
+Since the PPS cards do not use advanced data points, every NHL player in history — from Gordie Howe to Sidney Crosby — has a card.

 - The cards cover a player’s entire career.
 The PPS cards are not a live projection tool, nor do they highlight specific season(s).
 As a result, each card encapsulates a player’s full career, as of the most recently completed NHL season.